vidarsko/ComFiT/docs/ClassNematicLiquidCrystal.md

 pressure.
 The function `conf_u` updates both the velocity field `self.u` and its Fourier transform `self.u_f`.

+## Minimum of the free energy
+When starting a simulation it is often interesting to start from a configuration that is the minimum of the free energy pluss some perturbations or with a vortex dipole/fillament.

+# Using the free energy we

 ## Topological defects and active turbulence

 Because of the head-tail symmetry if the nematic director the